corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 ### Navigating folders

-Create package containing some modules:
+Create a package containing some modules:
 - Create a subfolder (`package`), with two modules inside (`module1.py` and `module2.py`) and a blank file called `__init__.py`.
 - Declare some variables or functions inside those module files.

-In the *parent folder*, create a file `main.py` which is going to import those other modules.
+In the *parent folder* above the folder called "package", create a file `main.py`.
+This "main" file is going to import those other modules.

-When a module is inside a package, prefix it with the package name and a dot (not a slash) or import it "from" the package, i.e. do either of the following:
+To import a module that lives in another package, prefix it with the package name and a dot (not a slash) or import it "from" the package, i.e. do either of the following:
 - `import package.module1`
 - `from package import module1`

 Try it out!
 Add import statements to `main.py` and demonstrate that it is successfully accessing variables or functions defined by `module1.py`/`module2.py`.

-> Note, the syntax continues in this way for folders within folders, e.g. `from folder.subfolder.subsubfolder import module`.
+> Note that the syntax continues in this way for folders within folders, e.g. `from folder.subfolder.subsubfolder import module`.
-> You can still import an object directly with `from package.module1 import foo`.
+> You can still import an object directly with `from package.module1 import foo` (if module1.py defines something called foo)

 If you want to import both, you might try to run `import package` and then access `package.module2` but you will see that **doesn't** work.
 Submodules do not get imported automatically - you must import each one explicitly, e.g. `from package import module1, module2`.